Intel CEO says contract manufacturing business to expand

 "In foundry, we're extending our capabilities and we're open for business." said Intel President Renee James, even with competitors, she added.

-Otellini agreed early this year for Intel to manufacture programmable chips on behalf of Altera, a Silicon Valley neighbor it does not compete with.
+Otellini agreed early this year for Intel to manufacture programmable chips on behalf of Altera, a Silicon Valley neighbour it does not compete with.

 That deal, seen as allowing Intel to eventually take on larger customers, spurred speculation that Intel could do a much bigger deal to make iPhone or iPad chips for Apple, which currently depends on Samsung to manufacture its chips.